 How to avoid fraudulent brokers online

 There are many reputable brokers to chose from if you are interested in trading online, but there are unfortunately also fraudsters who pose as brokers to lure in victims.
-Some of them acutally provide a brokerage service but with disreputable practises, while others are only quickie scams where the intention is to harvest a bunch of first deposts and private information from people and then vanish.
+Some of them actually provide a brokerage service but with disreputable practices, while others are only quick scams where the intention is to harvest a number of first deposits and private information from people and then vanish.

 If you encounter something that you find suspicious, you can report it to the relevant financial authority or to the police.